Guidelines for Students Submitting a Paper

 How do I submit a paper?

-First, find a faculty mentor to work with (probably the professor who assigned the paper, but it can be any professor who is willing and with whom you want to work).
+First, find a Faculty Mentor to work with (probably the professor who assigned the paper, but it can be any professor who is willing and with whom you want to work).
 The paper should be one that involves research and original thinking.
 Next, work with your mentor to polish the paper and get it ready for submission.
-Pick a category that fits your paper, and then follow the guidelines to submit.
+With guidance from your Faculty Mentor, choose a category that fits your paper, and then submit your work by uploading it to the Beacon Conference site.

 Can any student submit?
 Must they be in an honor society or on the Dean's List with a high GPA?
 Must they have a faculty mentor?

 Generally speaking, any student with a worthy paper and a faculty mentor may submit a paper regardless of their grade point average or membership in honor societies.
-That said, Beacon is a conference sponsored by a coalition of community colleges, and students' participation in the conference is as community college students who are subject to their respective colleges' policies.
+That said, Beacon is a conference sponsored by a coalition of community colleges, and students' participation in the conference is subject to their respective colleges' policies.

 Beacon is meant to honor the relationship between instructor and student, so students are encouraged to work with their mentors.
 Students may take the first step by asking their instructors about submitting, especially since not all instructors are familiar with Beacon, but students should not be submitting work without guidance from a faculty mentor.